nicolabeghin/keycloak-multiple-ds-user-storage/README.md

+# multiple-ds-user-storage
-# multiple-ds-user-storage: Keycloak User Storage Provider with multiple JPA datasources support
+## Keycloak User Storage Provider with multiple JPA datasources support

 When migrating multiple legacy auth systems to Keycloak it's useful to read credentials from an existing database (that being MySQL, Oracle, PostgreSQL, etc) in an on-demand way.